 Well of course, I was stung!
-As tolerant and docile as they are, I suppose being handled by a clumsy (if well-meaning) child, was just too much for it!
-I soon learned, and I continued to love them anyway.
+As tolerant and docile as bumble bees are, they have their limits, and being handled by a clumsy (if well-meaning) child, was obviously beyond that limit!

-They have their fair share of natural predators too, but without a doubt, human activity is the biggest cause of problems faced by this important little pollinator.
+Bumble bees have their fair share of natural predators and enemies, but without a doubt, human activity is the biggest cause of problems faced by this important little pollinator.

-But we do know they are perfectly designed for plant pollination.
+Although we have much to learn about bee pollination, we do know that bumble bees are perfectly designed for this task!
 As their furry, fat bodies enter flowers, much pollen is caught on their fluffy coats, and so is easily transferred from the male anthers of a flower, on to the female part of a flower, known as the stigma.

 pollen on their furry coats can be combed from their bodies, formed into